RogelioLozano/co-counsel-challenge/README.md

 The WebSocket server will start on `ws://localhost:8765/ws` The Frontend client page is served on `http://localhost:8765/`

+### Database Initialization

+The SQLite database is **created automatically on first run**.
+Database files (`.db`, `.sqlite`, etc.) are not committed to the repository - each developer gets a fresh database for their local environment.
+This ensures:

+- **Clean development environment** - No stale data from other developers
+- **Schema consistency** - Database is initialized with the latest schema
+- **Test isolation** - Each test run can start with a clean slate
+- **No merge conflicts** - Database state doesn't create git conflicts

+When you first run `server.py`, it will automatically create the `chat_history.db` file if it doesn't exist.

 ## Usage

 1. Open `client.html` directly in your browser (file:// protocol) or open http://localhost:8765/